Hellfire (song): Themes

 Sean Griffin in his work Tinker Belles and Evil Queens: The Walt Disney Company from the Inside Out says that Frollo's hate for Esmeralda seems to stem from his hatred of his own feelings.
 His shame of "turning to sin" overwhelms him, and he turns to blaming and punishing others.
-He says that although Frollo's lust for Esmeralda is strictly heterosexual, his behaviour "mirrors conclusions from studies about homophobia...unconscious conflicts about one's own sexuality or gender identity."
+He says that although Frollo's lust for Esmeralda is strictly heterosexual, his odd behavior "mirrors conclusions from studies about homophobia...unconscious conflicts about one's own sexuality or gender identity."
 He argues that "Frollo's grim determinations to punish Esmeralda [throughout 'Hellfire']" are sparked from his own denial that he has "'urges' that fall outside the rigid parameters of social acceptance."

-Miles argues that the "Archdeacon acts as a foil for Frollo" because through his "caring for Quasimodo's dead mother, he exhibits the kindness and love that God calls all Christians to, which is what Frollo fails to understand".
-He shows Esmeralda compassion while Frollo only feels contempt towards her.
+Miles argues that the "Archdeacon acts as a foil for Frollo" because, through his "caring for Quasimodo's dead mother, he exhibits the kindness and love that God calls all Christians to, which is what Frollo fails to understand".
+He shows Esmeralda compassion while Frollo only feels contempt toward her.
 He also "does what Frollo should have done" by "direct[ing] her attention to God."
-The climax of this is when "he leads a prayer in Latin that calls upon God, Mary, the archangel Michael, the apostles, the saints, and...the Father, for forgiveness of sin in thought, word, and deed."
+The climax of this is when "he leads a prayer in Latin that calls upon God, Mary, the archangel Michael, the apostles, the saints, and...the Father, for the forgiveness of sin in thought, word, and deed."
 This leads straight into "Hellfire".
 Miles says that "while the Archdeacon turns from sin, Frollo chooses to toy with sin."

 There is a juxtaposition of imagery between Heaven and Hell between the two parts of "Heaven's Lights"/"Hellfire".

-Home media release

-The LaserDisc provided the song demo for "Hellfire", as well as for "The Bells of Notre Dame" and "Out There".